Interactify/dpo-cms/public/cms/_work/work.md

   production for digital media.

-  We've been involved in projects for: LEGO, Tivoli, Louisiana Museum of Modern Art, SMK National Gallery of Denmark, Copenhagen Airport, University of Copenhagen, Ecco, Danish Broadcasting Corporation and many more.
+  Our talented team of five unique composers and sound designers have been involved in projects for: LEGO, Tivoli, McDonalds, Louisiana Museum of Modern Art, SMK National Gallery of Denmark, Copenhagen Airport, University of Copenhagen, Ecco, Danish Broadcasting Corporation and many more.
 ---